Takieddin el-Solh

 Takieddin el-Solh (also Takieddin Solh, Takieddin as-Solh; تقي الدين الصلح) (1908 – 27 November 1988) was a Lebanese politician who served as the Prime Minister of Lebanon from 1973 to 1974, and again briefly in 1980.

 El-Solh was born in Sidon, Lebanon.
-A Sunni Muslim, he was a legislator representing the Beqaa Valley from 1957–60 and 1964–68.
-From 1964–65, he was Minister of the Interior in the Government of Hussein al-Oweini.
+A Sunni Muslim, he was a legislator representing the Beqaa Valley from 1957–1960 and 1964–1968.
+In 1964–1965 he was Minister of the Interior in the Government of Hussein al-Oweini.
 In 1973, President Suleiman Frangieh named him Prime Minister and Minister for Finance.
 He served as Prime Minister until 1974, when he was succeeded by Rachid Solh.
 In July 1980, President Elias Sarkis asked el-Solh to form a government, but he was unable to do so and resigned in October.

 His wife was Fadwa Barazi El-Solh.

 Takieddin was known for wearing the tarboush.
 He was faced with extensive objection by the Syrians and was told to leave Lebanon.
-He spent his last days in Paris, where he died aged 80.
+He spent his last days in Paris, where he died of a heart attack, aged 80.